-During the decades before 1650, the Lakota lived in the woodlands east of the Red River.
+During the decades before 1650, Lakotas, a branch of the large Dakota (sometimes called Sioux) nation, lived in the woodlands east of the Red River.
 During the 17th century, they moved into the Great Plains and occupied the land between the Red River of the North and the Missouri River.
 They began to live a more nomadic life than they had in the woodlands.
 They followed bison herds and became expert hunters.

 Horses became an important part of Lakota society because Lakotas were nomadic.
-Lakotas moved their villages to a place where they had good grass, water, and nearby bison herds.
+Lakotas moved their villages to places where they had good grass and water for their horses, and nearby bison herds.
 Horses made moving the village much easier because they could carry a heavy load.
 Horses also made bison hunting more efficient because a horse could carry a hunter very close to the bison herd.

 A Lakota family might own several horses, but a bison hunting horse was a special animal that was not used for other purposes, except perhaps war.
 When a man wanted a hunting horse, he selected a fast young horse and trained it to hunt bison.
 He would ride the horse alongside and into herds of running horses.
 In this way, the horse became trained for speed and learned how to approach a moving herd of animals.
 The hunter also rubbed bison robes over the horse so it would learn to know and not fear the smell of bison.